 The expression ‘record label’ actually comes from the label at the center of a vinyl record, which prominently displayed the record manufacturer’s name along with the title and artist.

-Traditionally, record labels functioned as gatekeepers between the artist and the possibility of the artist reaching their audience.
+Traditionally, music record labels functioned as gatekeepers between the artist and the possibility of the artist reaching their audience.
 Back in the day, record manufacturing was necessary and expensive, and records were only sold in stores.
 Artists relied on labels to do almost everything, including broadening their audience, marketing their albums, and promoting their singles.

 What we most likely think about when we hear the terms ‘Major’ and ‘Indie’ is either an artist or a record label.
 Both ‘Major’ and ‘Indie’ are terms that can be used in conjunction with publishers, distributors, and almost any other entity in the music business.
 Furthermore, we all know that ‘Indie’ has even become its own genre.